Advanced c interview questions and answers

 Explanation:

-Default storage class of variables a, b, c and d is auto .Since it automatic variable it will be sorted in the stack area of memory.
+The default storage class of variables 'a', 'b', 'c', and 'd' is auto.
+As automatic variables, they are stored in the stack area of memory.
 It will store in the stack as

 What will be output of following program (Turbo c 3.0)?